 · With the free plan, Wix shows its ads on your site.

-· Customization options are limited for blogging.
+· There are limited customization options for blogging.
 Also, it’s not a platform fully dedicated to blogging.

 Though the Wix website builder is free, to get a custom domain, you need to pay $4.50.
 The Premium plan starts at $8.50.